 For all their hard work, crossing sweepers and tumblers did not earn much claimed the “King” of the crossing sweepers.
 “Sometimes … a shilling, sometimes sixpence, and sometimes less.”
 One boy named Jack claimed he earned most of his money at night, after the Opera, when a gentleman was escorting a lady home.
 That was because gentlemen in their efforts to impress their lady friends were more likely to give him “a penny, … [or] threepence, sometimes a sixpence or a shilling, and sometimes a halfpenny.”

-In the 1800s, crossing sweeps were so well-known and such an everyday part of Victorian life, numerous references, sometimes even whole books, were written about them.
+Crossing sweepers of the 1800s were so well-known and such an everyday part of Victorian life, numerous references, sometimes even whole books, were written about them.
 For instance, there was The Crossing-sweeper by Julia A. Mathews, The Hunchback Crossing-sweeper by James Hooper, and Bob, the Crossing Sweeper by Ruth Alan.
 There were also poems and songs regaling the life of a crossing sweeper.
 In The Universal Songster, or, Museum of Mirth, a book of ancient and modern songs, one song, titled “The Crossing Sweeper,” went like this

 “At my crossing each morning I take my abode,